ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-To avoid name lookup deadlock, clients that use Designated Resolvers need to ensure that a specific Encrypted Resolver is not used for any queries that are needed to resolve the name of the resolver itself or perform certificate revocation checks for the resolver, as described in {{Section 10 of !RFC8484}}.
+To avoid name lookup deadlock, clients that use Designated Resolvers need to ensure that a specific Encrypted Resolver is not used for any queries that are needed to resolve the name of the resolver itself or to perform certificate revocation checks for the resolver, as described in {{Section 10 of !RFC8484}}.

 This document focuses on discovering DoH, DoT, and DoQ Designated Resolvers.